hsimonfroy/desipipe/doc/user/getting_started.rst

   desipipe tasks -q my_queue

 Task state can be:
 - 'WAITING': Waiting for requirements (other tasks) to finish
 - 'PENDING': Eligible to be selected and run
-- 'RUNNING':  Running right now
+- 'RUNNING': Running right now (out and err are updated live)
 - 'SUCCEEDED': Finished with errno = 0
 - 'FAILED': Finished with errno != 0

 Pause a queue
 ~~~~~~~~~~~~~